beshu-tech/readonlyrest-docs/fips.md

 ## Does ReadonlyREST is fully FIPS compliant?

 Unfortunately not yet.
-Currently only SSL transport part uses FIPS compliant algorithms.
+Currently only internode SSL and HTTP SSL transports use FIPS compliant algorithms.

 ## How to enable SSL FIPS compliance